libxsmm/libxsmm/README.md

 The library provides a sophisticated dispatch mechanism (see [More Details](#more-details)) which is also targeting other instruction sets (beside of the Intrinsic code paths).
 The library can be also compiled to "MIC native code" which is able to run self-hosted as well as in an offloaded code region (via a FORTRAN directive or via C/C++ preprocessor pragma).
 The prerequisite for offloading the code is to compile it to position-independent (PIC) code even when building a static library.

 Performance: the presented code is by no means "optimal" or "best-performing" - it just uses Intrinsics.
-In fact, a well-optimizing compiler may arrange better code compared to what is layed out via the library's Python scripts.
+In fact, a well-optimizing compiler may arrange better code compared to what is laid out via the library's Python scripts.
 The latter can be exploited by just relying on the "inlinable code" and by not generating specialized functions.

 Interface
 =========